| The Arnold School

 1924, Delta Omega is equivalent to Phi Beta Kappa for undergraduate

 studies in letters.
+New alumni members

 were: Charles F. Adams,